Three Minutes in the Sun

 Today as we walked past that house the old woman was coming out of the front door.
 It jarred me a little, to my shame, because I had created a fantasy in my mind as if these people were fixed in space like dolls in a dollhouse.
 She was holding a broom.
-The task of getting out the door and onto the concrete stairs that lead to their seem insurmountable.
+The task of getting out the door and onto the concrete stairs that lead to them seemed insurmountable.
 She shimmied one way, then opened the door a bit more, shimmied the other, paused, then started again.
-I hoped with all my heart that she would see us and we could offer her a grand “hello” in a way that only a 13 month old could.
+I hoped with all my heart that she would see us and we could offer her a grand "hello" in a way that only a 13 month old could.
 But she never looked up.
 Her hair was twisted in curlers that seemed to have become a permanent part of her hair.
 A floral print dress hung on her tiny frame and seemed to be held in place by a heavy knit sweater.
-She wore bright white socks and modern slip on runners, which gave me a sigh of relief presuming that someone must care for her to ensure such footwear.
-We continued past their house and she still wasn’t out the door, but she seemed determined to tend her porch.
-I looked back those concrete steps once again and noticed, that from my vantage point, there wasn’t a speck of dirt anywhere to be seen.
-As a young person for whom sweeping my steps is a nuisance I felt humbled and sad.
-This frail woman struggles to get outside to tend a porch that doesn’t need tending.
+She wore bright white socks and modern slip on runners, which gave me relief presuming that someone must care for her to ensure such footwear.
+We continued past their house and she still wasn't out the door, but she seemed determined to tend her porch.
+I looked back those concrete steps once again and noticed, that from my vantage point, there wasn't a speck of dirt anywhere to be seen.
+As a young mother for whom sweeping my steps is a nuisance I felt humbled and sad.
+This frail woman struggles to get outside to tend a porch that doesn't need tending.